arnabchat90/js-hyd/README.md

 ## Local Environment Setup -

 1. yarn install / npm install
-2. Get slackid/secret from the dev team @SahilRS200 @arnabchat90
+2. Get slackid/secret from the dev team @SahilRS200 @arnabchat90 or from the web-app-keys channel
 3. run ./startup.bat from command prompt(windows)